-Selling your house is always a big moment and we know you'll have a whole host of questions requiring answers.
+Selling your home is always a big moment and we know you'll have a whole host of questions that need answers.

 Buying and selling property are two of life's most stressful events, so knowing what to expect beforehand and having answers to those pressing questions can really help.

 In this guide, we answer some of the most common questions from sellers and provide some great advice that will help you sell your home quickly.

 1. What do I do first when selling a house?

 The first thing to do when selling your home is to decide if selling is right for you.